JoinCalifornia: Election History for the State of California

 The History of the Party

 The AIP received a boost in 2005, when Jim Gilchrist ran a strong campaign during the 2005 Special Election for CD-48).
 Gilchrist received 25.5% of the vote, a high number considering that there was a crowded field.
-Although the AIP is easily California's largest third-party (with just under 2% of the registered voters), it has a problem attracting voters on election day.
-Of the 47 statewide candidates in 2006, only nine (including all seven of the AIP's statewide candidates) received a smaller share of the vote than the party's share of the registered voters.
+Although the AIP is easily the largest Californian third-party (with just under 2% of the registered voters), it has a problem attracting voters on election day.
+Of the 47 statewide candidates in 2006, only nine (including all seven of the AIP statewide candidates) received a larger share of the vote than the party registration in the state.

 During the early filing period for the 2008 State Primary, a number of AIP candidates filed to run for office.
 Due in large part to difficulties collecting nominating signatures, only Robert Lauten (running in the CD-47 race) was able to qualify for the June ballot.
 If no additional candidates qualify for the November ballot through write-in campaigns, only two AIP candidates (Lauten and Presidential nominee Chuck Baldwin) will appear on that ballot.